-Northshore High School's FIRST Robotics Team 1912 Combustion, located in Slidell, Louisiana, was established in the fall of 2005 by a small group of seniors.
+Northshore and Salmen High Schools' FIRST Robotics Team 1912 Combustion, located in Slidell, Louisiana, was established in the fall of 2005 by a small group of seniors.
 Since then, we have expanded into a diverse family of mentoring professionals and enthusiastic students from all grades.
+In 2014, we welcomed former FRC 4668 from Salmen High into our Combustion framework, keeping FIRST burning brightly throughout our community.
 As we implemented the values and goals of FIRST throughout the seasons, every student was able to leave the team enriched with vital science, engineering, and real-life skills.
 The overwhelming task of building a functioning, effective robot within six weeks challenges students to communicate, cooperate, and learn as a team.
 Throughout this intense timeframe team members absorb everything from project management to programming and power-drilling, and become dedicated to promoting science and technology.
 Our love for teamwork and engineering extends into the off-season with demos, volunteering, workshops, and camps throughout the region.
-With so many places to go and events to run, students here at Northshore discover that building the robot is only the beginning of their FIRST experience.
+With so many places to go and events to run, students here at Northshore and Salmen discover that building the robot is only the beginning of their FIRST experience.

 For Inspiration and Recognition of Science and Technology